 A: As in any secular endeavor, the religious practices of historical influential figures vary, and some of the masters of karate were followers of eastern religions.
 However, the style of karate that largely influences our study and curriculum has no institutional religious components.
 Okinawans developed Te (a precursor to karate) purely as a means of self-defense.
 Unlike some other forms of martial arts, Okinawan karate is a secular system of self-defense that was not tied to any religious or spiritual belief system.

-Q: Do I have to be a member of Cedar Park Church to join the class?
+Q: Do I have to be a member of Cedar Park Church or James Island Christian Church to join the class?

 A: Nope!
 Everyone is welcome!